-Our vision is to “Build 25” regenerative organic agriculture (ROA) farms in Silicon Valley.
+Our vision is to “Build 25” regenerative organic agriculture (ROA) farms in Silicon Valley by 2025.
 With ROA farms at the center of ecovillages in Santa Clara County, surrounded by native grasslands and oak woodlands, we have created a model for urban land use that will solve our global climate crisis and provide food security and sovereignty for all our residents.
 We believe that Santa Clara County leadership can affect a global change in current agriculture practices.

 Globally, Santa Clara County recognizes the urgent need to transition from an unsustainable chemically dependent farming model to an ecologically driven one that utilizes natural processes to sustain human populations while protecting ecosystems services.
 In simple terms, Regenerative Organic Agriculture allows nature to do the heavy lifting and delivers abundant, healthy food while restoring nature.